 Different people might have different interpretation of the word budget.
 Some might associate being on a budget to living below a certain standard or inability in acquiring desirable quality Items.
 At the same token, others might see budget as a road map to reach financial freedom, so that they can afford a more luxurious standard of living.
-The fact remains that budgeting lies on the foundation of every financial planning.
+The fact remains that budgeting lies at the foundation of every financial planning.
 It does not matter if you live from paycheck to paycheck or make $300,000 a year, a budget can help account for that income.
-It provides analysis on your spending habits and it is used as a financial tool to better structure and allocates resources for individuals, companies, and governments.
+It provides analysis on your spending habits, and it is used as a financial tool to better structure and allocates resources for individuals, companies, and governments.
 Budgeting is telling your money where to go and what to do not wandering where your money went.

 The first step to budgeting is setting financial goals.
 As a student, you will need to adopt a budget and use it to project your short-term and long-term goals.
 Regardless if you have a job that earns you money or not, budgeting can help you control your spending to make ends meet.
 Your main mission in college, besides academia, is to invest in your knowledge and skills so that you can conquer life’s challenges in your future.
 Budgeting is a soft skill that will serve you well and for years to come.
 The process of budgeting is simply to state your income (money coming in), and examine your expenses (money going out).
 The difference between your income and expenses represent your cash flow budget and it should preferably be always in the positive (income exceeds expenses).
 A successful budget helps you recognize your needs from your wants and helps you control wasteful spending.

-To create a robust budgeting plan is easy just by following these five steps:
+To create a robust budgeting plan is easy just follow these five steps:

 1. Wants versus Needs